XMMGOF/xmmpysas/docs/source/overview.rst

 The ObsID Object
 ----------------

-ObsID is a new pySAS class that makes it easier for the user to interface with pySAS.
+:py:class:`~pysas.obsid.ObsID` is a new pySAS class that makes it easier for the user to interface with pySAS.
 It contains useful functions along with links to important directories and files.

-To work with a particular observation the user provides an Obs ID to the ObsID object, as follows:
+To work with a particular observation the user provides an Obs ID to the :py:class:`~pysas.obsid.ObsID` object, as follows:

 .. code-block:: python

     obsid = '##########'
     my_obs = pysas.ObsID(obsid)

-``my_obs`` is an 'instance' of the object 'ObsID'.
-The ObsID class contains several useful functions, information, and paths for the observation data you are working with.
+``my_obs`` is an 'instance' of the object ':py:class:`~pysas.obsid.ObsID`'.
+The :py:class:`~pysas.obsid.ObsID` class contains several useful functions, information, and paths for the observation data you are working with.

-Important information and paths are stored as variables in the ObsID class.
+Important information and paths are stored as variables in the :py:class:`~pysas.obsid.ObsID` class.
 These include:

 obsid
-    The Obs ID number used to create the ObsID object.
+    The Obs ID number used to create the :py:class:`~pysas.obsid.ObsID` object.

 data_dir
     Path to base data directory where all XMM data files will be downloaded.